solvi-ab/solvi-docs/source/index.html.md

 In Solvi, a Project represents a single upload of multiple images.
 Projects can be grouped under Fields, which in turn are grouped into Farms to make it easier to organize and share data.
 Current API implementation allows to create and fetch projects for the specific user, as well as upload and stitch images into maps.
 Once processed, the outputs such as orthomosaics and elevation maps can either be accessed through the API or the user can be redirected to Solvi to view and analyze the processed imagery.

+## HTTP Response Codes

+Like any REST API, Solvi's API indicates the result of a request through the HTTP status code in the response.
+After sending a request to an endpoint, the returned status must be checked to ensure the request succeeded.

+- _Successful_ results return a `2xx` status:
+  - `200` is used for `GET` requests
+  - `201` is returned after successfully creating a new entity from a `POST` request
+- An _invalid request_ is indictaed by a `4xx` status:
+  - `400` is used to indicate the parameters were invalid
+  - `404` if the requested resource does not exist
+  - `402` if the account does not have enough quota
+  - `403` if the authenticated user is not allowed to perform this request
+- `302` is used if the request was not properly authenticated (this will likely change in the future)
+- `5xx` means an internal error occurred: please contact support since this indicates a

 # Authentication

 > Example API key request: